Who am i?

 Previous artworks include Ephemeron, an interactive audiovisual sculpture, collaboratively-developed with artists in four countries as part of eMobilArt.
 A much earlier work, Dream House, was a pioneering 3D computer animated film, the first Australian entry selected for SIGGRAPH (1984) in the USA.

-A collection of my creative work can be accesed via the Works link at the top of the page.
+A selection of my creative work can be accesed via the Works link at the top of the page.
 Selected pieces of writing are accessed via the Writing link.